 A Latin American, Caribbean and Canadian Collaboration in Ecohealth

-EkoSanté is a collaboration arising from Communities of Practice in Ecosystem Approaches to Health (CoPEH) in Canada (CoPEH-CAN).
+EkoSanté is a collaboration arising from Communities of Practice in Ecosystem Approaches to Health (CoPEH) in Canada (CoPEH-CAN) and Latin America and the Caribbean (CoPEH-LAC).
 EkoSanté was formalised in 2013 after receiving financial support from the Canadian International Development Research Center (IDRC).
 It was designed as a four-year project constructed around three main goals.

 This web site offers you tools and information about ecosystem approaches to health in Canada and Latin-America and the Carribeans.
 Most importantly, you can find discover who’s doing what and contact people working on topics of interest to you: Discover Ecohealth Researchers.